raspberrypilearning/editor-hello-world/en/step_10.md

 ➡️ Create a function to simulate rolling a dice.

-<h2 class="c-project-heading--explainer">Follow these instructions</h2>

-➡️ Call the function to run the code inside it.

 Create a function called `roll_dice()`, that prints out the number 4.

 --- code ---